 Enrollment at K-State entails responsibilities as well as privileges.
-Acceptance of and adherence to the following policies are necessary for the protection of the rights of others and the protection and health of the community.
+Acceptance of and adherence to the following policies is necessary for the protection of the rights of others and the protection and health of the community.

 Complete copies of these policies, which are excerpted below, are available in the Office of Student Activities and Services in the K-State Student Union and the Office of Student Life in Holton Hall, unless otherwise indicated.
-The most current version of these policies is available in the University Handbook: www.ksu.edu/uauc/fhbook.
+The most current version of these policies is available in the Faculty Handbook: www.ksu.edu/uauc/fhbook.
 Information about these policies can also be found in the student life handbook section of the campus phone book.